Pre-Conference Day

 10:35 – 11:05 am

 • As space becomes a critical domain for security, infrastructure and economic resilience, governments and investors across Europe are rethinking sovereignty, collaboration and dependence on foreign technologies.
-This panel brings together defence leadership to look at the role of space technologies in enabling strategic autonomy, in areas like satellites, data, communications and dual-use applications.

 Speakers: